Masao-Taketani/GameNGen/README.md

 ## Dataset

-The datasets I provide here are just for inference because the training dataset is too huge to upload to HF Hub.
-As for training dataset, you should generate it locally with the script written at `Generate training data for diffusion models while training an RL agent`.
+The datasets I provide here are meant just for inference because the original training dataset is too large to upload to HF Hub.
+As for training dataset, you should generate it locally with the script written at `Generate training data for diffusion models while training an RL agent`, but with the datasets provided here, you can also check how the training scripts work before seriously conducting the heavy lifting.

 - [Pixel image dataset used during inference](https://huggingface.co/datasets/Masao-Taketani/vizdoom-inference-pixel-dataset)
 - [Latent image dataset used during inference](https://huggingface.co/datasets/Masao-Taketani/vizdoom-inference-latent-dataset)